Alexander Bekzadyan: Soviet career

 Following the October Revolution, he served as deputy chairman of the Revolutionary Committee of Armenia and as the first People's Commissar of Foreign Affairs of Armenian Soviet Socialist Republic, from 1920 to 1921.
 Between December 1920 and January 1921, he sent letters to the Turkish government, demanding an end to atrocities against the Armenian population in the occupied Armenian territories, putting forth a proposition to hold negotiations for the return of Kars and Alexandropol to Soviet Armenia.

 From 1926 to 1930, he was the Deputy Chairman of the government of the Transcaucasian Soviet Federative Republic and People's Commissar of Trade.
 Bekzadyan served as the ambassador of the USSR in Norway from 1930 to 1934, and then in Hungary from 1934 to 1937.

 Arrest, execution, and rehabilitation

-On 21 November 1937, during the Great Purge, he was arrested on charges of counter-revolutionary activities and was sentenced to death by the Military Collegium of the USSR Supreme Court.
+On 21 November 1937, during the Great Purge, he was arrested on charges of counter-revolutionary activities and sentenced to death by the Military Collegium of the USSR Supreme Court.
 On 1 August 1938, the sentence was carried out at the Kommunarka shooting ground.
 Bekzadyan was posthumously rehabilitated in 1956.

+On May 24, 2015, a Last Address memorial plaque for Alexander Artemyevich Bekzadyan was installed in Moscow on the façade of building No. 16 on Staropimenovsky Lane.